mozzarellaV8/black-market-cannabis/readme.md

 As legalized/de-criminalized use of cannabis grows, darknet markets might serve as a proto-model of how marijuana e-commerce can be conducted.
 Conversely, as policies have begun to change under a new presidential administration, darknet markets might grow as a primary means for clients to acquire cannabis.

 Is it possible to make reasonable estimates on the quality of cannabis offered on darknet markets?
 How does darknet cannabis compare to other markets in terms of price?
 What other factors might influence quality?
+How do location, asking price, bitcoin-USD exchange rate, and textual features contribute to quality?

 ## On Darknet Markets

-_What follows are broad, broad notes on how DNMs operate - a very **general** discussion._
+**Client feedback plays a central role for inferring the reputability of a darknet vendor, and by extension, the quality of the product.
+There is incentive for both vendor and client for honest feedback to be submitted.**

 Darknet markets face issues that largely have been resolved in clearnet e-commerce - stability, trust in products and payment processes.
 The trade-off is anonymity, which provides the freedom to buy and sell products outside the law.